sdsu-its/book-vault/configure-vault.md

 You are only able to call vault init once on a brand new instance.
 Vault will initialize, generate encryption keys, and root tokens, and prints out a set of 5 keys and a root token, **SAVE THEM**!
 Whenever you restart the Vault, or seal the vault, you will need 3 of the encryption keys to unseal the vault.
 This is to ensure that a single malicious individual cannot access the vault.
 Vault recommends that you encrypt \(via PGP\/[Keybase](https://keybase.io/)\) and distribute the keys to 5 different individuals, three of which would be needed to unlock the vault.

+# Configure TSL

+By default, TSL \(HTTPS\) is disabled for simplicity; however, if we want to ensure the security of our secrets when we access them via the API, we want to encrypt the traffic between our API Client and the Vault Server.